natebarksdale/natebarksdale.github.io/src/content/blog/2009-11-20-the-peril-of-sainthood.md

 description: A powerful reminder that complexity lies behind our identities, as Dorothy Day states, "Don't call me a saint.
 I don't want to be dismissed so easily."
 emoji: 🙅‍♀️
 tags:
+  - ✍️ Literature
+  - ✝️ Spirituality
-  - 🙅‍♀️ Dismissal
+  - ⚖️ Ethics
-  - 🌱 Activism
+  - ❤️ Kindness
 haiku: |
   Not a simple saint,
   Depth of struggle buried deep,